 Furthermore, Regent Law's innovative and successful Honors Program has attracted highly credentialed applicants.
 The members of the first Honors Program graduating class had a 92.3% first time bar passage rate, with more than a quarter securing a judicial clerkship.

 Student Satisfaction: Our talented student body is vibrant, motivated, welcoming, and highly satisfied with their Regent Law experience.
-Based on a survey of all American law students, the Princeton Review recently ranked our faculty in the top 10 in the country.
+Based on a survey of all American law students, the Princeton Review has ranked our faculty in the top 10 in the country for three consecutive years.
 Additionally, the most recent national Law School Survey of Student Engagement revealed that, for all variables surveyed, our students expressed satisfaction consistently significantly above—and often more than double—the national average.

 Impactful Alumni: Regent Law includes an extensive network of accomplished alumni in the legal profession around the world, including judges, legislators, in-house counsel of major corporations, a Harvard Law lecturer, a William & Mary Law faculty member, the executive director of the American Center for Law & Justice, a senior adviser to a 2016 Presidential Campaign, an associate general counsel for the University of Virginia, and numerous JAG Officers.
 Our graduates are at the center of prominent litigation, including arguing successfully before the United States Supreme Court.
 Also, Regent Law recently ranked in the top 25% of law schools for graduates who obtained judicial clerkships.

 I invite you to learn more about the Regent Law difference and contact us if you have any questions.
 If you are ready to be challenged, stretched, equipped, and sent out to impact the world, we welcome you to become a lifelong member of the Regent Law team.